LSSTDESC/surveycodex/docs/guides/create-galaxy.md

 a optical+atmospheric component PSF, include background and noise, and use the r-band filter of the LSST survey.

+Please note that `galsim` is not a `galcheat` dependency, so it must be installed separately to follow this guide.
+See [here](https://galsim-developers.github.io/GalSim/_build/html/install.html) for `galsim` installation instructions.

 First, we import galsim and necessary functions from galcheat.

 ```python